spatie/laravel-model-states/README.md

 ## Usage

-Please refer to the [docs](https://docs.spatie.be/laravel-model-states/v1/01-introduction/) to know how to use this package.
+Please refer to the [docs](https://docs.spatie.be/laravel-model-states/v1/01-introduction/) to learn how to use this package.

 ### Testing